 Anyone who has organized a trip for the whole family knows how much time and effort it takes.
 But if you're the parent of a special needs child, you can pretty much double or triple that figure.
 So much preparation is required that getting out of the house, reaching your destination successfully and still managing to have a good time could be considered a small miracle.
 Nevertheless, families do it every day -- and have the time of their lives, over and over again.
 Consider one of these destinations for your trip.

-Shared Adventures, Santa Cruz, Calif.
+Shared Adventures - Santa Cruz, Calif.

-Club Getaway in Kent, Connecticut, part of the Berkshires, is touted as a convenient getaway for urban dwellers in the tri-state area (NY/NJ/CT).
+Club Getaway in Kent, Connecticut, part of the Berkshires, is touted as a convenient getaway for urban dwellers in the surrounding areas.
 The setting is beautiful and there are lots of things to do.
 For Elizabeth Pflaum, a certified parent coach and mother to an autistic son, it's a haven of rest.
 "It's safe, relaxing and not overly stimulating," she says.
 Families stay in rustic cabins with fully modern amenities.
 Families can kayak or try out the flying trapeze over the lake.
 Special Parents & Kids Getaway programs occur in August.

 Colorado Ski Resorts

-Park City Resort, Utah
+Park City Resort - Park City, Utah

-Meanwhile back in Utah, great skiing awaits at a number of resorts and lodges.
+In Utah, great skiing awaits families at a number of resorts and lodges.
 Park City Resort is one of the biggest ski destinations in Utah; and according to Barb Likos, a professional writer and mother to a wheelchair-using son, it is also the best for catering to physical disabilities.
 "The resort works in tandem with the National Ability Center to make adaptive skiing part of a whole family experience," she explains.
 Once when the resort's newest tube lift could not accommodate her son's wheelchair, the staff insisted on towing him up via snowmobile each time.
 Later, Likos found out they revamped the lift with a rubber and wood platform so that disabled tubers could sit on their tubes on the way up the lift.

-When Tara Kline-Kennedy of Shoemakersville, Pa., took her two boys to Dollywood, they loved it -- especially her youngest, who is autistic.
+When Tara Kline-Kennedy of Shoemakersville, Pennsylvania, took her two boys to Dollywood, they loved it -- especially her youngest, who is autistic.
 "He loved the calmness of it even though it was a theme park," she recalls.
 "In addition to the great shows and exhibits, there were tons of rides he could enjoy, even at his small size."
 Dollywood is located within Tennessee's Smoky Mountains and has a rural feel, with lots of trees and natural creeks running through it.
 Guest Services provides families with information on each ride and whether or not it's appropriate for kids with special needs.
 The park adapted two of its attractions -- River Battle, a water ride with boats and Adventure Mountain, the largest ropes course in the country -- to accept wheelchairs.
-They also modified the Barnstormer, a swing ride, with seats that non-ambulatory children can access.
+It also modified the Barnstormer, a swing ride, with seats that non-ambulatory children can access.

 Smugglers' Notch is an overall winner for family fun, providing a heady combination of pools (eight in total, plus four waterslides), camps (including special interest camps like tennis), and mountainside condos with full kitchens and one to three bedrooms.
-But what truly makes it shine is its SNAP program (Smugglers' Notch Adaptive Program) which offers nine adaptive activities including swimming, hiking and horseback riding.
+But what truly makes it shine is its SNAP program (Smugglers' Notch Adaptive Program), which offers nine adaptive activities including swimming, hiking and horseback riding.
 The resort also has an inclusion program to help integrate children with special needs into group activities.
 Be sure to call ahead for reservations.

 Franklyn D. Resort & Spa

-Great Wolf Lodge, Nationwide
+Great Wolf Lodge - Nationwide